dfinity/cycles-ledger/README.md

 > NOTE: The deposit is rejected if fewer than 100M cycles are attached to the call.

-## Sending Cycles
+## Withdrawing Cycles

-The cycles ledger has the following endpoint to send cycles to other canisters.
+The cycles ledger has the following endpoint to withdraw cycles to other canisters.

 ```
 type BlockIndex = nat;